Sriracha Roast Chicken with Sriracha Gravy

 Delicious Video for making the Sriracha Roast Chicken Recipe with Sriracha Gravy:

 Oh My Brilliant Boo.
 And not that she needs me to make it.
 We both do our equal share of cooking and especially when it comes to the spicy cooking, she usually reigns supreme in the kitchen.
-But I think she knows how much I like roasting the chickens, so she passed on her idea to let me execute it.
+But I think she knows how much I like roasting the chickens.
 And I have to admit, I do love roasting chickens.
 There is something appealing about the rituals and simplicity of roasting a chicken.
 Taking care of the little details to enhance it; brining the chicken, or air drying the skin, trussing it, or pushing the heat in the oven to almost char the edges of the chicken.
 I love it.

 So here’s my take on a sriracha roast chicken recipe.
 I created a sriracha baste which is then used in making the gravy.
 Gosh, this sriracha roast chicken recipe is so easy, you’ll want to make it everyday.